-We’ll start with the largest shopping mall in Hong Kong, Harbour City, \conveniently located at the cruise ship terminal and steps from the Star Ferry.
+We’ll start with the largest shopping mall in Hong Kong, Harbour City, conveniently located at the cruise ship terminal and the Star Ferry steps.
 Over 450 retail stores offer a wide range of diversity (unlike Central malls which are mostly designer brands) from Muji to Gucci Kids.

-The mall is divided up into zones for electronics, kids, sports, luxury goods, beauty and more so you will find like stores grouped together.
+The mall is divided into zones for electronics, kids, sports, luxury goods, beauty, and more, so you will find similar stores grouped together.
 Do download the Harbour City app or pick up a paper map.
 I’ve been visiting this mall for 15 years regularly and still find maps helpful.
-Teens and tweens should head to LCX where shops and stalls of brands that appeal to them are located.
+Teens and tweens should head to LCX, where shops and stalls of brands that appeal to them are located.

 Don’t forget to eat at one of the over 50 dining outlets.
 I recently enjoyed lunch at Hexa with its rare 270-degree view of Victoria Harbour (you can also see this from Harbour City’s viewing deck on the rooftop above the restaurant.

-Tip: Canton Road and its hub of designer stores is right outside of Harbour City where you can shop Louis Vuitton’s largest store in Asia and Chanel’s Asia flagship store in addition to an enormous duty-free DFS Galleria.
+Tip: Canton Road and its hub of designer stores are right outside of Harbour City, where you can shop Louis Vuitton’s largest store in Asia and Chanel’s Asia flagship store in addition to an enormous duty-free DFS Galleria.

 Island Neighborhood: Admiralty